ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 maximum ULP distance.
 Nonzero-input-error cases retain the validated error-budget comparison; the independent coefficient oracle is intentionally restricted to the zero-error polynomial core.

+### 9.94 Fix rigorous-oracle test compilation (2026-09-25)

+The first rigorous-oracle test did not compile for two independent test-code reasons:

+1. `abs(Float)` resolves to validated arithmetic and therefore returns `Bounds<Float>`, so it cannot be assigned to a raw `Float`.
+The maximum absolute centre difference is diagnostic only, so it is now computed as a `double` from `get_d()`; it is not used in any rigorous assertion.
+2. `MultiIndex` has equality but no ordering relation suitable for `std::map`.
+The small deterministic oracle now uses a vector of `(MultiIndex, Bounds<F>)` pairs and a linear equality lookup.
+This affects test bookkeeping only; the rigorous Bounds arithmetic and the enclosure assertion are unchanged.

+The correctness condition remains `coefficient_error_bound <= batched.error()`, with the coefficient error bound built entirely using outward-rounded Ariadne arithmetic.